mashutin/mashutin.github.io/how to resolve a merge conflict.rst

    This article explains how to resolve merge conflicts by using Visual Studio Code.
 The instructions are designed for beginners.

-A merge conflict occurs when you attempt to merge two branches, and they both contain changes in they same file.
+A merge conflict occurs when you attempt to merge two branches, and they both contain changes in the same line of the same file.

 When you create a pull request for such branches in the web interface, you will see a warning that this pull request cannot be merged because of the conflicts: